-Date From version To version Section/indicator Change 08/03/22 2-0 3-0 Section 7.1 Paragraph added about the military operation by the Russian government against Ukraine.
-08/03/22 2-0 3-0 Indicator 1.8 (Timber harvesting regulations) The instructions for implementing CMs 6-12 were changed to match the intent of the working group, and to be more streamlined and easier to understand.
+Date From version To version Section/indicator Change 11/07/22 3-0 4-0 Section 1 Added description of FSC International taking over maintenance of the NRA.
+3-0 4-0 Section 3 Changed to reflect ownership of document by FSC International.
+3-0 4-0 Section 4 Procedure changed to reflect ownership of document by FSC International.
+3-0 4-0 Section 5 Added description of FSC International taking over maintenance of the NRA.
+3-0 4-0 Indicator 1.8 Removed defunct website from CM 10.
+Indicator 1.9 Removed broken link from CM 2 3-0 4-0 Section 7.2 Added description of EU import ban.
+3-0 4-0 Indicator 2.1 Added information on the EU import ban, new Specified Risk threshold.
+Risk designation and CM unchanged.
+08/03/22 2-0 3-0 Section 7.1 Paragraph added about the military operation by the Russian government against Ukraine.
+08/03/22 2-0 3-0 Indicator 1.8 The instructions for implementing CMs 6-12 were changed to match the intent of the working group, and to be more streamlined and easier to understand.
 The CMs themselves are unchanged.
 08/03/22 2-0 3-0 Section 7.2 Paragraph added about the military operation by the Russian government against Ukraine.
-08/03/22 2-0 3-0 Indicator 2.1 (The forest sector is not associated with violent armed conflict, including that which threatens national or regional security and/or is linked to military control) The risk description was updated based on the risk of foretry operations contributing to armed conflict threatening nation or regional security.
+08/03/22 2-0 3-0 Indicator 2.1 The risk description was updated based on the risk of forestry operations contributing to armed conflict threatening nation or regional security.
 The risk designation was changed to Specified Risk.
 A mandatory CM was introduced: Do not source material from Russia.
 Revised according to FSC-ADV-60-002-01.